From Wrist to Wave: High-Accuracy Quartz Watches as Marine Chronometers

-Some people think quartz watches be just quartz watches.
-But beauty is in the eye of the beholder and to me a marine chronometer quartz watch is more, than just a "normal" quartz watch!
+Some people think that quartz watches are just quartz watches.
+But beauty is in the eye of the beholder, and for me a marine chronometer quartz watch is more than just a "normal" quartz watch!
 It goes far beyond that.
-It is an instrument, which at times not long ago was beyond price.
-John Harrison was the first person that actually created a working marine chronometer.
-A marvel at its time.
-Modern high accuracy quartz watches link us with the time where navigation on the oceans was an art by itself and the used instruments were invaluable.
+It is an instrument that, not so long ago, was unaffordable.
+John Harrison was the first person to create a working marine chronometer.
+A marvel of its time.
+Modern high-precision quartz watches take us back to a time when navigating the oceans was an art in itself and the instruments used were invaluable.
 That's how I describe my quartz watch!

 What is a Marine Chronometer?

-A Marine Chronometer is a watch with an accuracy high enough (what this means, you will see later) to determine the longitude of a position on land and more importantly on sea.
-To get a general overview of what a Marine Chronometer is you can check out Wikipedia:
+A marine chronometer is a watch that is accurate enough (what this means you will see later) to determine the longitude of a position on land and, more importantly, at sea.
+To get a general idea of what a marine chronometer is, you can look it up on Wikipedia:

 Accuracy of a Marine Chronometer